-- Gorgeous Beaches – We found the sand to be very soft and white.
+We found the sand to be very soft and white.
 We are beach and sea loving people, deep in our veins, and we are pretty particular about them.
 These were lovely to walk along.
 We aren’t much for just sunning on the beach, as we like to keep active or be in the water.
-Check out this guide to Langkawi Beaches!
+So get out and enjoy all of the Langkawi Beaches!

 Just take a look at our list of things to do in Langkawi and decide for yourself.
 There are amazing ways to explore island hopping Langkawi, with boats, jetskis and more.

 Yes, even with 2 kids in tow!
 After 18 years of marriage we still have a some sparks left in us.
 There are many Langkawi attractions, which will facilitate the romance.

 Diversity, Nature & Culture